artsy/Swift-at-Artsy/Beginners/Lesson Five/README.md

 The biggest difference is that now you have to press the play button in Xcode to make the code run, and that code gets separated into different files.
 OK.
 Let's grab the code.

-Go to [this URL:github.com/jorystiefel/stampicon ](https://github.com/jorystiefel/stampicon/tree/1d5cf93cedc0f58eecfe99d2c6f754dffcee4fb1) - and click "Download ZIP".
+Go to [github.com/jorystiefel/stampicon](https://github.com/jorystiefel/stampicon/tree/1d5cf93cedc0f58eecfe99d2c6f754dffcee4fb1) - and click "Download ZIP".

 Open the zip file/folder and let's take a look.